Gas information sheet 11: Portable heaters for use outdoors and in public places

 - Appliances certified only for outdoor area use must not be used indoors.
 AS/NZS 5601.1 Gas installation Part 1: General installations, Appendix I, defines what an outdoor area is.

 - Always follow the heater manufacturer’s installation and operating instructions.

-The certification number is usually on the data plate.
-Be aware that certification may only cover the actual heater and not any associated mounting frame or fixing method.
+The certification number is usually on the heater’s data plate, but be aware that certification may only cover the actual heater and not any associated mounting frame or fixing method.

 Types of heater

 Two popular outdoor heater types include portable radiant panel heaters and patio heaters.

 Radiant panel heaters:

 - are often fixed to a frame that also holds an LP Gas cylinder, which should be trolley-mounted for mobility and security, and may require extending before use to meet the recommended height requirements

 - at least 500 millimetres from the LP Gas cylinder